tomjoht/tomjoht.github.io/_posts/2016/11/2016-11-01-image-sizes-in-apple-touchbar-docs.md

 <a href="https://manuals.info.apple.com/MANUALS/1000/MA1761/ja_JP/macbook_pro_13_2t3_late2016_qs_j.pdf"><img src="{{ "/images/applejpcallouts.jpg" | prepend: site.baseurl }}" alt="Translation of callouts" /></a>

 Without question, putting text near the object it describes increases the immediate readability.
 However, there's also a downside to putting text in callouts -- you have a limited amount of space.
-You can't expand with any more details than a 1-2 word description.
+You can't expand with any more details other than a 1-2 word description.
+(Apple's text callout style uses a smaller font than their body font.
+This smaller size may be to accommodate more text in the allowed space.)

-In that sense, the limited space available in text callouts makes them less readable.
-You end up just giving items a name rather than providing both a name and some explanatory detail.
+Still, the limited space available in text callouts makes them less readable.
+You end up giving items just a name rather than providing both a name and some explanatory detail.

 Additionally, because the text callouts usually stick out on the left or right, you have to shrink your image size smaller to fit it into the allowed space (or you extend your callouts vertically as with the Apple example).
-If you have more than 5 or 6 text callouts, you have to get really creative in drawing lines to the various regions.
+If you have more than 5 or 6 text callouts, you have to get  creative in drawing lines to the various regions.
 (With number or letter references, you also have draw lines to regions, but you aren't as constrained by the limited space.)

-Bright accent colors such as red, orange, or magenta are often used for the callout liness -- because these colors usually stand out against the main background of a user interface.
+Bright accent colors such as red, orange, or magenta are often used for the callout liness -- these colors usually stand out against the main background of a user interface.
 Apple's choice of gray for callout lines makes the lines a bit quieter, but this color will become problematic when the UI consists of gray tones.
 Lines that cut across the image often need a white stroke to stay visible.

 When it comes time to translate the image, if the text is stored in the image file itself, you'll have to either extract the text into a standalone file or send the image file to the translator with some kind of denotation about which callout will refer to which translated name.

 Additionally, when you get the file back, you'll have to re-align all of the text because no doubt the translated text will require adjustments with alignment and spacing.
 Overall, putting text in callouts greatly increases the difficulty of translation.

-For all of these reasons, it's just best to use the legend approach with callouts.
+For all of these reasons, it's just best to use the legend approach with callouts when you're translating your content.